Here are some answers to the most frequently asked questions about the Buddy Walk® on Washington.

 WILL THERE BE HELP WITH ARRANGING MEETINGS ON CAPITOL HILL?

 Yes!
 NDSS works with Soapbox Consulting to schedule meetings with Members of Congress for all those who attend the Buddy Walk® on Washington.
 To enable Soapbox to arrange meetings with your Members of Congress, you must provide your home address when you register.
 Soapbox will send you your customized meeting schedule in the afternoon on Friday, March 31, 2017.
 Participants will attend meetings with others from their legislative districts or states.
+Meetings will be scheduled between 8:30 AM and 5:00 PM on April 5.
+We encourage participants to schedule their flights as late as possible in the day on April 5 to allow time for possible late afternoon meetings.

 WILL THERE BE TRAINING ON HOW TO BEST APPROACH AND MEET WITH ELECTED OFFICIALS?